ab2pentest/ab2.github.io/_posts/2021-12-14-No-Wsl-After-2Day.md

 ![2021-12-14_18-44-16](https://user-images.githubusercontent.com/84577967/174202154-04de206f-d53a-4c50-b269-305ca7962783.png)

+## Creating a new ssh key for root and copy it to windows

+** Note: You can skip this step and directly add your public key to the `/root/.ssh/authorized_keys` file.
+Make sure to set the correct file permissions by running the following command: `chmod 600 /root/.ssh/authorized_keys`.

+This method is intended for beginners who are unfamiliar with generating SSH keys and for intermediate users who are unsure how to modify the permissions for the `id_rsa` file in Windows. **

-Now generate a new ssh key for any user, I always like to be root.
+Let's generate a new ssh key for any user, I always like to be root.

 So by going to terminal and type `sudo su -` then `ssh-keygen` and pressing `Enter` few times to generate the key, this will automatically save both the private and public keys in `/root/.ssh/id_rsa`